Repository avatar

 🔧 Technical Highlights

-Performance & Security
+Performance & Portability

 Data & Privacy

-• Portable: Move your .db file anywhere
+• Portable - Move your .db file anywhere

 📚 Documentation & Resources